The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 I was going straight to hell when I died.
 Because actually, it did.

-Her smile was wide and welcoming as we climbed out of the mustang.
-Our gazes met, and I saw something earnest and comforting in her brown eyes, a sort of unspoken, “Everything will be okay.
+Her smile was welcoming as we climbed out of the mustang.
+Our gazes met, and I saw something earnest in her brown eyes, a sort of unspoken, “Everything will be okay.
 I’m here to take care of you, dear.”

 “I am,” I said.
 We shook.
 “Thank you for helping me on such short notice.”